UWPCE-PythonCert/Py300/_sources/iterables_generators.txt

         do_stuff(x)

 An iterable is anything that can be looped over sequentially, so it does not have to be a "sequence": list, tuple, etc.  For example, a string is iterable.
+So is a set.

 An iterator is an iterable that remembers state.
 All sequences are iterable, but not all sequences are iterators.
 To make a sequence an iterator, you can call